imagine me & you

 The problem was that every time I thought the movie was doing something mildly clever, it always reminded me of films that had done the same thing before, only just a little bit better.
 Rachel's parents (played by the ever-reliable Anthony Stewart Head and Celia Imrie) milked every joke in the embarrassing, bickering, stoic, British parent repertoire.
 Luce's mother fared slightly better playing the depressed-yet-loveable mother with the biting wit.
 It just felt too much like we'd seen it all before in straight films, so a gay version wasn't too much of an improvement.

 For our heroine there are some rough emotional patches, but nothing that a good motivational parental speech couldn't fix in a heartbeat.
 Then it's off to chase down the love of her life.
-Sure, she was walking away from her marriage, but the tears were brief and our doomed hero Hec (played with wit and charm by the underrated Matthew Goode) was man enough to take it all in his stride and move aside.
-All the corners and rough edges are smoothed away, providing a turbulence-free ride to the finish.
+Sure, she was walking away from her marriage, but the tears were brief and our doomed hero Hec (played with wit and charm by Matthew Goode) was man enough to take it all in his stride and move aside.
+All the rough edges are smoothed away, providing a turbulence-free ride to the finish.

 Addendum: Since my initial review, I have upped this a half star.
 Either it's growing on me, or nothing better has ever really come along...